hildigerr/xdg-launcher/README.md

 5.  **Application Launch**:

-    -   The working directory will be changed to the specified target directory.
+    -   The working directory is changed to the specified target directory.
-    -   The script redefines the `HOME` environment variable to point to `XDG_DATA_HOME`.
+    -   The script temporarily redefines the `HOME` environment variable to point to `XDG_DATA_HOME`.
     -   If enabled, a new private namespace is created which overrides `/etc/passwd` with the fuzzed version.
     -   The specified application is launched with its arguments.